CTSRD-CHERI/cheri-c-programming/src/limitations/integer-pointer-safety.md

 **Advice to developers**: While many integer-pointer type confusions are strongly prevented in CHERI C/C++, pointer-pointer type confusions other than between code and data are not prevented.
-  Given the apparent absence of static analysis tools addressing this problem, the best recourse will be defensive programming styles that avoid the opportunity for pointer-pointer type confusion, and careful tagging and checking of invariants dynamically.
+  Given the current absence of static analysis tools addressing this problem, the best recourse will be defensive programming styles that avoid the opportunity for pointer-pointer type confusion, and careful tagging and checking of invariants dynamically.